Skip to main content

 Oriental Studies – Japanese Studies

+Japanese studies in Poland date back in their origins to July 1919, when Bogdan Richter, a graduate of Oriental Studies at the University of Leipzig, organized a Japanese language course at the University of Warsaw just a few months after Poland regained independence.
+In 1922, he established the Department of Far Eastern Culture at the Faculty of Philosophy, where he lectured on China and Japan.
+The first Japanese native speaker to teach Japanese at the University was Umeda Ryochu (1926-1928).
 In the academic year 1933/1934, Baron Mitsui Takaharu, on a visit to Poland with his wife, made a generous donation to the University.
 It enabled the Institute of Oriental Studies to fund a seminar on Chinese studies which included some Japanology courses.
-The supervisor of the seminar was Jan Jaworski, with Witold Jab+onski as his assistant.
-One of their students was Wies+aw Kotanski – the future pioneer of Japanese studies in Warsaw and Poland, tutor of several generations of Japanologists, outstanding specialist in many aspects of Japanese culture, especially Japanese language and religions.
+The supervisor of the seminar was Jan Jaworski, with Witold Jablonski as his assistant.
+One of their students was Wieslaw Kotanski – the future pioneer of Japanese studies in Warsaw and Poland, tutor of several generations of Japanologists, outstanding specialist in many aspects of Japanese culture, especially Japanese language and religions.

-Prof. Kotar’lski created an independent Section of Japanese Studies in 1956, at first a unit of the Department of Chinese Studies, then of the Department of the Far East (1975-1990) and finally, starting from 1990, of the Department of Japanese and Korean Studies (since 2015, Chair of Japanese Studies).
+Prof. Kotanski created an independent Section of Japanese Studies in 1956, at first a unit of the Department of Chinese Studies, then of the Department of the Far East (1975-1990) and finally, starting from 1990, of the Department of Japanese and Korean Studies (since 2015, Chair of Japanese Studies).

 There are more than 200 students at the Chair of Japanese Studies at present, enrolled in three-year first-cycle courses (stationary and non-stationary) and in two-year second cycle courses (stationary and non-stationary).
 Outstanding students can apply for scholarships in Japan, granted on the basis of several exchange programmes with Japanese universities.
 The first exchange agreement was signed with the renowned University of Tokyo in 1979.